 “I'll probably be able to use it ...
 The coding, the different rules for coding.
 I'm actually working on a website in another of my classes so it's helpful to know how coding works.
 Then also just how we're working on the visualizations for the final project right now, I think that's going to be pretty helpful in the future to be able to analyze data in my PR I'll probably be able to use that.”
 [Architecture Major]

-However, some students still had a very rudimentary perception on CT and were not able elaborate on the applicability of CT in their own field.
-For example, in the following quote, a History major gives a very brief definition of CT:
+However, some students still had a rudimentary perception on CT and were not able elaborate on the applicability of CT in their own field.
+For example, in the following quote, a History major gives a brief definition of CT:

 “I would just say using computers to analyze data.”
 [History Major]